jdpolakoff/sampleteach/readme2.md

 ### 1. Review of Objects in JS (3 minutes)

+If you remember one thing about objects, remember this:

-The important thing to remember about objects is that they encapsulate related data and behavior into an organized structure.
+**Objects encapsulate related data and behavior into an organized structure.**

-Recall that we can define an object like this, using **object literal notation**:
+We can define an object using **object literal notation**, like this:

 ```js
 let car = {